kptdev/kpt/docs/tutorials/building-solutions.md

   It may involve a number of activities:

   1. Developing Abstractions

+     Abstractions allow a higher-level or more specialized API to be defined which may generate other Resources.

      - Templating Resources -- Jinja, YTT, Helm
      - Generating Resources From DSLs --Cue,  Ksonnet, Jsonnet, Terraform